Core concepts

 Flux

 Flux is the gitops controller.
-It pulls manifests from the gitops repositories and applies them on the Kubernetes clusters.
+It pulls manifests from gitops repositories and applies them on Kubernetes clusters.

 Gitops repositories

-A completely normal git repositories with the role to hold all Kubernetes resource definitions of your applications.
-See Gimlet's Gitops conventions for detailed explanation of their structure.
+Regular git repositories with the role to hold all Kubernetes resource definitions of your applications and infrastructure components.

 Application repositories